ivowang/how-to-use-claude-the-smart-way/README.md

 ## How to setup Claude Code before a work

 A few things are worth doing up front.
-Each of them pays off the first time you actually need it.

 ### Write a CLAUDE.md